Guiguinto station

-Guiguinto station is a former railway station located on the North Main Line in Bulacan, Philippines.
-The station was once part of the line until its discontinuation in 1988.
-It is currently being rebuilt as part of the first phase of the North–South Commuter Railway.
-As part of the project, the old station will also be restored.
-The station is parallel to McArthur Highway, and it is near to the San Ildefonso Church and to the Municipal Hall.
+Guiguinto station is an under-construction elevated North–South Commuter Railway (NSCR) station located in Guiguinto, Bulacan, Philippines.
+The station was part of the Philippine National Railways (PNR) North Main Line before its closure in the 1980s.

+The station is parallel to MacArthur Highway, and it is near to the San Ildefonso Church and to the Guiguinto Municipal Hall.

 History

-The station, then known as the Estacion de Guiguinto, was inaugurated in 1891.
+The original railway station, then known as the Estacion de Guiguinto, was inaugurated in 1891 under Manila Railroad Company.
 It was the first railway station serving Guiguinto.
 It is a notable historical landmark in the municipality.
 It was upon this site that the Katipuneros ambushed a train from Dagupan, killing six friars, including the parish priest of Guiguinto, Fr.
 Leocadio Sanchez, and a Spanish doctor.
+It later became part of the Philippine National Railways's North Main Line.

-The station was to be rebuilt as a part of the Northrail project, which involved the upgrading of the existing single track to an elevated dual-track system, converting the rail gauge from narrow gauge to standard gauge, and linking Manila to Malolos in Bulacan and further on to Angeles City, Clark Special Economic Zone and Clark International Airport.
-The project commenced in 2007, but was repeatedly halted then discontinued in 2011.
+The station was to be rebuilt as a part of the Northrail project.
+The project commenced in 2007 but was repeatedly halted then discontinued in 2011.

+It is currently being rebuilt as part of the first phase of the North–South Commuter Railway.
+As part of the project, the old station will also be restored.
+Partial operations are slated to begin by 2027.